Stargate Bridged USDC (USDC.E) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Stargate Bridged USDC Historical Price

-According to the latest data gathered on Stargate Bridged USDC live price page, the current price of Stargate Bridged USDC is 0.999287USD.
+According to the latest data gathered on Stargate Bridged USDC live price page, the current price of Stargate Bridged USDC is 1USD.
 The circulating supply of Stargate Bridged USDC(USDC.E) is

 In the past 24 hours, Stargate Bridged USDC has shown a price movement of